grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 1. In **Folder**, click **+ New folder** and enter a name.
 For example: grafana-news.
 This folder will contain our alerts.
 1. In the **Evaluation group**, repeat the above step to create a new evaluation group.
 We will name it 1m-evaluation.
 1. Choose an **Evaluation interval** (how often the alert will be evaluated).
 For example, every 1m (1 minute).
-1. Set the **pending period** (aka, the “for” period).
-This is the time that a condition has to be met until the alert enters into a Firing state and a notification is sent.
+1. Set the **pending period** (the “for” period).
+This is the time that a condition has to be met until the alert enters into **Firing** state and a notification is sent.
 For example, 0s so the alert rule fires the moment the condition is met.

 ## Configure labels and notifications